bshp/passwdhk/README.md

 # Password Filter for Active Directory

+This is a generic password filter for Active Directory that will run the program you specify before and/or after a password change is made.
+It can be a web service call, script call, or even update a sql database.

 This repo was updated from VS 2008 to VS 2010.
 The release dll has been built and tested for Windows Server x64 only.
 See the Original-README for more info, the below is for x64.

 Requirements